brown-mpa-datasci/brown-mpa-datasci.github.io/src/foundations/vars-and-types.md

-# Variables and Types {#variables}
+# Variables and Types

 ## Basic Math with R

 We can begin our exploration of R by using it in the most straightforward manner; that is, we will use R as a "fancy calculator".
-We will quickly see that R is capable of vastly more than a calculator, but this is a good place for us to begin our journey.[^2]
+We will quickly see that R is capable of vastly more than a calculator, but this is a good place for us to begin our journey.

-[^2]: Note that throughout this document we will have code snippets appearing in grey shaded blocks with a monospace font.
-And often below those blocks, we will see the output that the code snippet generated.
-These output blocks appear on white background in monospace font but with `##` in front of each line.
-It is also worth noting that the output will frequently contain `[1]` in front of the actual result; this is normal, and will be explained after we discuss container types in Chapter 4.

 ```r
 13 + 7